adrien-ben/gltf-viewer-rs/README.md

 RUST_LOG=gltf_viewer_rs=warn cargo run -- --debug
 ```

+> You can also use the run.sh and debug.sh scripts

 ## Known issues

 On linux, enabling v-sync causes the system to freeze with some hardware configuration (tested on a laptop running Pop_os 19.04, with a GTX 1050Ti).
 It seems to be an issue related with PRIME sync.